muldjord/skyscraper/README.md

 ...
 More scraping sources will be added in future releases!

+#### Support me on Patreon
+You can support my work [here](https://www.patreon.com/muldjord).
+Do keep in mind that pledging is in no way a requirement for using Skyscraper.
+I mainly do this for my own amusement and self-education.

 #### Note for Amiga scraping
 For Amiga I STRONGLY recommend you to set up your RetroPie to use WHDLoad.
 Follow this guide:
 * http://www.ultimateamiga.co.uk/HostedProjects/RetroPieAmiga/guide.html